Bolt Action Remedy by J.J. Hensley

 In early March 2014, I published my first blog post; later in the month, I received an email from author J.J.
 Hensley.
 He'd stumbled upon the blog through my Twitter feed and asked whether I might be interested in reading an advance copy of his second novel, Measure Twice.

-Since then, I've read all four of Hensley's novels (Resolve, Measure Twice, Chalk's Outline, and this upcoming release) as well as a piece he contributed to Legacy: An Anthology; I highly recommend all of them and, if nothing else, you should definitely follow him on Twitter and Facebook for regular entertainment.
+Since then, I've read all four of Hensley's novels (Resolve, Measure Twice, Chalk's Outline, and Bolt Action Remedy) as well as a piece he contributed to Legacy: An Anthology; I highly recommend all of them and, if nothing else, you should definitely follow him on Twitter and Facebook for regular entertainment.
 As a former Special Agent with the U.S. Secret Service, he is not lacking in excellent stories and experiences.

 All of Hensley's protagonists are rather tortured souls, yet quite endearing; Trevor Galloway, a former Pittsburgh narcotics detective, is no exception.
 He is hired by the family member of a prominent Pennsylvania businessman to consult on his homicide case, and finds himself drawn into the sport of biathlon.